Zeeeepa/xyops/docs/workflows.md

 ### Limit Nodes

-Limit nodes attach resource controls to event/job nodes and are merged into the launched sub‑job’s limits (see [Limits](limits.md)).
+Limit nodes attach resource controls to event/job nodes and are merged into the launched sub‑job's limits (see [Limits](limits.md)).
 Examples include Max Concurrent Jobs, Max Queue Size, CPU/Memory/Time and File inputs.

 A limit node connects via the bottom limit pole on an event/job node.